 Welcome to I3D:bio – a research data management resource for bioimaging with a focus on light microscopy

-- learning and teaching about microscopy research data management?
+• learn and teach about microscopy research data management?

 Check out these I3D:bio project pages and contact us for questions and support.

-I3D:bio is developing the following resources, materials and services for the bioimaging community:
+I3D:bio is developing the resources, materials and services for the bioimaging community:

 Current project status: